griphiam/markphilpot_com/content/2015/review_charlotte.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/220473870&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-The show's OP *Bravely You* is out of this world.
+The show's OP *Bravely You* is fantastic.
 Combined with great visuals, the entire opening is what single handedly kept me from dropping the show at the outset.

 While the OST didn't really resonate with me while I was watching it, there is actually a nice "concert" in the middle of the second act that is quite good and doesn't feel contrived.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/223043352&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-It really resonates with the mood of the second act and feels very Angel Beats inspired.
+It fits with the mood of the second act and feels very Angel Beats inspired.

 ## Final Thoughts